Information and guidance implemented 2021 and will be reviewed in 2022 (or earlier should guidance and legislation change).

 Benchmark 8: Personal Guidance

-Please use hyperlink provided to read the content of SEND guidance for Careers. https://www.careersandenterprise.co.uk/schools-colleges/support-send
+Please use the hyperlink provided to read the content of SEND guidance for Careers. https://www.careersandenterprise.co.uk/schools-colleges/support-send

 Measuring the Impact of Our Careers Programme